sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/README.md

 ## 2200 - 1700 BC event

-This 500-year period is filled with extensive evidence from all domains, including history and physical markers, pointing to some kind of global cataclysm.
+This 500-year period is filled with extensive evidence from all domains, including history and physical markers.
+The account of Gun-Yu points to an extreme likelihood of an ECDO-like event.

 Cataclysm accounts:
 - 1600-1400 BC: Biblical Exodus, Moses